Warpdrive (Ruff Kut Bizness Edit)

 30 and hoped.

 Margaret had spent much of her life chasing promotions.
-When she was 14 she dated Dwight McIntyre because he was Californian and liked Deep Purple.
+When she was 14 she dated Dwight McIntyre because he was Californian and dabbled in Deep Purple.
 She married an entrepreneur in 1985.
-Nowadays he invested most of his earnings in the fruit machines at the local
+Nowadays he laundered most of his capital through the fruit machines at the local

 Hog and Sundry.
 Dwight McIntyre was fashionably unfaithful and lost all street cred anyhow when the Sex Pistols stormed in.